Optimind is a leading nootropic designed to promote brain function and help you optimize your mental performance.

 Optimind is a nootropic stack that contains a blend of a few key nootropics.
 The supplement uses a “focus blend” that is made up of 12 primary ingredients.
 The focus blend contains 1.363 grams of nootropic ingredients per serving.

-Let’s take a closer look at the Optimind ingredients to see and how they can contribute to the memory benefits that OptiMind claims to provide.
+Let’s take a closer look at the Optimind ingredients to see how they can contribute to the memory benefits that OptiMind claims to provide.

 - GABA: An amino acid neurotransmitter that helps to relax your brain and reduce stress.
 Though it doesn’t affect the brain directly (crossing the blood-brain barrier), it does help by calming your nerves.

-- Alpha Lipoic Acid (ALA): Alpha lipoic acid increases energy, assists with weight loss (though that may vary depending on the person), and drastically improves your memory.
+- Alpha Lipoic Acid (ALA): Alpha lipoic acid increases energy, assists with weight loss (though that may vary depending on the person), and drastically improves memory.